JSsixtyfour/smashremix/readme.md

     - Face new boss characters

 ### All-Star Mode
-- Fight all 24 characters.
+- Fight all characters in the roster.
 - Heal at the rest area between battles by using one of the three hearts.

 ### Multiman Mode